 Relevant inhalation toxicity studies demonstrate that inflammation results from exposure to nano- TiO2 [2].
 In these cases, exposure to nano-TiO2 can lead to increased white blood cell counts, particularly macrophages [20], [21], [22], [47], lymphocytes [20], [21], [22], [48], and the polymorphonuclear (PMN) cell family [20], [21], [22], [48], [47] including neutrophils, basophils and eosinophils.
 Additionally, non-threshold effects such as increase rates of lung tumors were observed in rats in a chronic 2-year study to ultrafine TiO2 particles [18].

-We chose to focus on inflammation is a sensitive and robust endpoint that can be an important pathological hallmark of diseases including cancer [49].
+We chose to focus on long-term, inflammation studies.
+Long-term studies provide the most meaningful exposure testing conditions compared with occupational exposure scenarios where prolonged exposure to repeated doses will be found, while inflammation is a sensitive and robust endpoint that can be an important pathological hallmark of diseases including cancer [49].
 Although more importantly, this study is not advocating an REL limit and thus was not bound by the types of considerations such as the feasibility of emissions reductions that a governmental agency such as NIOSH has to justify.

 The results of our literature review found only a single study involving sub-chronic or chronic inhalation exposure of ultra-fine or nano-TiO2 to multiple dosing groups (Table ##) suitable for use in the dose-response analysis [20].
 Bermudez et al. exposed rats, mice and hamsters to uncoated, nano-TiO2 obtained from Evonik (formerly DeGussa) with an average particle size of 21 nm as supplied by the manufacturer [20].
+The mass median aerodynamic diameters (MMAD) per tested species were 1.29 +/- 0.30 um (Hamster); 1.45 +/- 0.49 um (Mice); and 1.44 +/- 0.57 um (Rat).
+The particular size range of the Evonik material could be a principle link with the exposure concentration and any observed effects seen locally in the lung.
+Nanomaterials tend to lodge deeper and more uniformly in the lung (i.e. alveoli) compared to bulk materials of the same composition [49], leading to increased interaction with the epithelium and ultimately inflammation.
+Although the primary particle size is likely to increase due to aggregation and agglomeration over time and increasing particle concentration [49].
+Free primary particles of dry powders of ENMs, when aerosolized, will tend to aggregate quickly, thus exposure to primary or small “nano” aggregates might be most relevant close to the emission source [49].

-[49][49][49]The animals were exposed to nano-TiO2 at concentrations of 0.5, 2.0 and 10 mg/m3 for 6 hours/day, 5 days/week, for 13 weeks, while the control group received filtered air only.
+The animals were exposed to nano-TiO2 at concentrations of 0.5, 2.0 and 10 mg/m3 for 6 hours/day, 5 days/week, for 13 weeks, while the control group received filtered air only.
 Bronchoalveolar lavage (BAL) was completed on the lungs of the sacrificed animals in that study, measuring the counts of macrophages, neutrophils, eosinophils and lymphocytes.
 Their study reported that statistically significant changes in the BAL results were limited to the macrophages, neutrophil and lymphocyte cell types in the highest dose-groups [20].
 Furthermore, only data from the mice and rats were found to have statistically significant changes in percent cell counts over the control and thus the hamster data from Bermudez et al. was not considered in our paper [20].
 Multiple post exposure animal groups were sacrificed to assess recovery time.
 Only the effects at post exposure time zero (i.e. immediately following completion of exposure) will be considered for the risk assessment.
 In accordance with the hazard identification, the dose-response assessment was completed for neutrophil, macrophage and lymphocyte cell counts which are both associated with inflammation in the lung [20].

 3.3 Dose-Response Analysis